bram-is/homepage-old/src/pages/available.md

 ## Availability

 I’m for hire as a senior Front-end UI developer.
-Currently **[I am open for new long-term projects, performance audits and consultancy from Q3 2025](#heading-still-with-me)**.
+Currently **I am open for new long-term projects, performance audits and consultancy from Q3 2026**.

 I hold myself to high standards in: